astro313/RXJ1131/WRITEUP/response.md

 in its spatial distribution (Fig. 2).

 # RESPONSE:
-We took this suggestion.
-To minimize potential confusion, we have changed "dynamically resolved" to "kinematically resolved".
+We have addressed this comment by changing "dynamically resolved" to "kinematically resolved". to minimize potential confusion.